jonschipp/quiz/README.md

 Read from the quizzes:
 ```
-quiz.php -f FreeBSD/ports.txt -t {multi|fill}
+quiz.php -f FreeBSD/ports.txt -n

--f	- file
+-f	- Specifies the quiz file.
--t	- quiz type ("fill" for fill in the blank or "multi" for multiple choice"
+-n	- (optional) No choices.
+Changes the quiz type to "fill in the blank"
 ```

 [More info](http://www.amazon.com/Make-It-Stick-Successful-Learning/dp/0674729013)